ahmadfajar/vue-mdbootstrap-docs/src/docs/components.md

         from a list of options. <bs-badge color="warning">updated</bs-badge>
       </a>
       <a href="#/components/input/radio" class="list-group-item list-group-item-action">
-        <b>Radio</b> - A component which allows user to select an option.
+        <b>Radio</b> - A component that allows user to select an option.
 These components must be used
         with the <code class="text-pink">v-model</code> to maintain the component state.
       </a>
       <a href="#/components/input/switch" class="list-group-item list-group-item-action">
-        <b>Switch</b> - A component which allows user to select an option.
+        <b>Switch</b> - A component that allows user to select an option.
 These components must be used
         with the <code class="text-pink">v-model</code> to maintain the component state.
         <bs-badge color="warning">updated</bs-badge>
       </a>